Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 9

 At 1630 we go to the beach to the south of us and have a swim.
 There seems to be some fishing huts here as they do not appear to be occupied.
-Since we got here, three planes have landed at the airport (the same plane going between here at Townsville).
+Since we got here, three planes have landed at the airport (actually the same plane going back and forth to Townsville).

 |The beach south of our anchorage||Sunset at Great Palm Island |

-Earlier we heard Adrenalin Dive call Coast Guard Townsville seeking assistance.
+Earlier we hear Adrenalin Dive call Coast Guard Townsville seeking assistance.
 Seems like they have broken down at Lodestone Reef which is east of Palm Island.
-It was a bit confusing as the skipper speaks too fast and does not know much (eg boat rego, boat phone number and more).
+It is a bit confusing as the skipper speaks too fast and does not know much (eg boat rego, boat phone number and more).

 We later listen to the calls between the base and the two rescue boats.
 It looks like another boat broke down east of Cape Cleveland and the first boat sent out was towing it at only 2 knots maximum for most of the way till it seems the rescued boat got at least one engine going and increased speed to 6 knots.
 When they got around Cape Cleveland the tow was swapped over to the other boat.
 They had been under tow for over four hours.

 The first boat then headed towards Lodestone reef where the Adrenalin boat was still anchored.
 At 2015 the first boat was three quarters of the way there when they were stood down!
 No idea why or who will now collect the dive boat.
 At least this keeps us entertained for the afternoon and evening.

 We have showers, sundowners and watch another great sunset.
 We have butter chicken and rice for dinner.